Papua New Guinea

 Bilateral cooperation on security and strategic issues through the work of our diplomats, militaries, police, customs and immigration officials is growing.

-Australia is scheduled to handover four Guardian-class patrol boats to PNG by 2023 to support maritime security in the Pacific region, under the Pacific Maritime Security Program.
+Australia has handed over four Guardian-class patrol boats to PNG to support maritime security in the Pacific region, under the Pacific Maritime Security Program.

 On 30 March 2022, Australia and PNG signed a new Cyber Cooperation agreement.
 The new agreement builds on a previous cyber security cooperation MoU between PNG and Australia signed in 2018, reinforcing the partnership's focus on enhancing PNG's cyber capacity and working together on cyber affairs.
 The new MoU paves the way for deepened cooperation to continue building cyber resilience and more broadly supporting a safe, secure, and prosperous PNG, Australia, and Indo-Pacific region.